 Big dog’s health requires special care and consideration.

-In terms of health, big dogs disproportionately suffer from hip and elbow dysplasia, bloat and cancer as compared to smaller breed dogs.
-In fact, according to PetMD, 8 of the 9 breeds with the highest incidence of cancer would be considered a big dog.
-Arthritis, cardiomyopathy, hypothyroidism, and a variety of eye disorders are also conditions which can occur in big dogs.
+They disproportionately suffer from hip and elbow dysplasia, bloat and cancer as compared to smaller breed dogs.
+In fact, according to PetMD (nofollow), 8 of the 9 breeds with the highest incidence of cancer would be considered a large breed or giant breed dog.
+Wobbler Syndrome, Epilepsy, Arthritis, cardiomyopathy, hypothyroidism, and a variety of eye disorders are also conditions which can occur in big dogs.

 - What You Should Know About #AdoptDontShop Before You Use It